SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students are aware of current technological solutions to digitalize value chain processes in SMEs.
+Upon completing this course, alumni are aware of current technological solutions to digitalize value chain processes in SMEs.
 They have a basic understanding of how to assess these regarding their costs and benefits as well as regarding the technological maturity.

 Superior module: